learning-zone/angular-basics/README.md

 bazel run [target]: Compile the program represented by target and then run it.
 ```

-#### Q. What is Angular Framework?
-Angular is a **TypeScript-based open-source** front-end platform that makes it easy to build applications with
-in web/mobile/desktop.
-The major features of this framework such as declarative templates, dependency injection,
-end to end tooling, and many more other features are used to ease the development.

 #### Q. What is angular CLI?
 Angular CLI(**Command Line Interface**) is a command line interface to scaffold and build angular apps using nodejs style (commonJs) modules.
 You need to install using below npm command,